Francis Ezeh

-Okwuchukwu Francis Ezeh (born 12 September 1997) is a Nigerian professional footballer who plays as a forward for the Turkish club Eyüpspor.
+Okwuchukwu Francis Ezeh (born 12 September 1997) is a Nigerian professional footballer who plays as a forward for the Turkish club Ankara Keçiörengücü.

 Professional career

 Ezeh began his senior career with Balıkesirspor in the TFF First League.
 After a season and a half with them, he transferred to Adana Demirspor on 10 January 2021.
 He made his professional debut with Adana Demirspor in a 1–0 Süper Lig loss to Fenerbahçe on 15 August 2021.